xoopscube/artwork-social-media/social-media/README.md

 ### Guidelines 2019

 A project might require you to set a social media presence.
-If this is rquired by the project, business, brand or personal profiles, it’s necessary to optimize the **Graphical Identity** with the best image sizes for each social media platform.
+If this is required by the project, business, brand or personal profiles, it’s necessary to optimize the **Graphical Identity** with the best image sizes for each social media platform.

 * The social media platforms change constantly their formats.
 * This repository should help to keep your project up-to-date.